ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 2) Create a group folder in `/wynton/group` and a folder with a separate sub-quota subtracted from the group quota in `/wynton/protected/group/`, for example, `/wynton/protected/group/group-phi`.
 This makes it easier to track separate PHI and non-PHI group quota usage.

-3) If the group using the PHI data does not include the whole lab group membership, or includes members from outside of the group, then a group in `/wynton/protected/project` can be created and the child quota subtracted from the parent group.
+3) If the group using the PHI data does not include the whole lab group membership, or includes members from outside of the group, then a folder in `/wynton/protected/project` can be created and the child quota subtracted from the parent group.

 Only members of the lab group with Wynton PHI access will be able to access files stored under `/wynton/protected`.